callstack/linaria/docs/HOW_IT_WORKS.md

 But keep in mind that if you're doing SSR for your app, this won't work with SSR.
 In this particular case, better option will be to use the `calc` function along with the `vh` unit for the viewport height (e.g. `calc(100vh * 2)`).

-## Webpack loader
+## Bundler integration

-The webpack loader uses the Babel plugin internally and writes the CSS text to a CSS file, which can be picked up by `css-loader` to generate the final CSS.
-It's also responsible for generating the sourcemap from the metadata from the Babel plugin.
+Plugins for bundlers such as webpack and Rollup use the Babel plugin internally and write the CSS text along with the sourcemap to a CSS file.
+The CSS file is then picked up and processed by the bundler (e.g. - `css-loader` in case of webpack) to generate the final CSS.

-## Rollup plugin

-The Rollup plugin also uses the Babel plugin, and adds the CSS text to Rollup, to be picked up by a CSS plugin, which can generate the final CSS.
-It also generates a sourcemap.